datalad-handbook/book/docs/basics/101-105-install.rst

 But you nevertheless are curious on how to actually listen to one of these ``.mp3``\s now.
 So how does one actually "get" the files?

-.. index:: ! datalad command; get
+.. index:: !
+DataLad command; get

 The command to retrieve file content is :dlcmd:`get`.
 You can specify one or more specific files, or ``get`` all of the dataset by